 However, the largest percentage of Americans appear to have made up their minds: They start getting their benefits at age 62, according to a 2020 analysis by the Bipartisan Policy Center.

 In fact, the study found that for both men and women, the most popular ages for beginning benefits are:

 - Age 66

 Nearly 35% of men and nearly 40% of women take benefits at 62, the earliest possible age of eligibility for most Americans.

-However, as the Bipartisan Policy Center point outs, taking benefits early can be hazardous to your financial health:
+However, as the Bipartisan Policy Center points out, citing data from investment company United Income, taking benefits early can be hazardous to your financial health:

 “The income losses from early claiming are quite large.
 A study commissioned by United Income estimates that today’s older Americans will lose a total of $3.4 trillion in potential income because of early claiming, with an average lifetime loss of $95,000 per household.”

 Retirees seem to be increasingly aware of this reality.
 In recent decades, the percentage of both men and women taking benefits early has steadily declined, according to the center.

 The center says the United Income study found that the poverty rate for Americans over age 70 would fall by nearly half — from 13% to 7% — if every older American claimed Social Security at the ages that maximized lifetime income.